clj-commons/virgil/README.md

 Happy tarnishing.

+### Should I use Virgil in production?

+Even though it is possible to dynamically compile Java classes with Virgil in the production builds of your project, it is not advised.
+Virgil is primarily a dev-time tool.
+For the release, it is preferable to use *javac* task of your build tool to generate real `.class` files that you will later pack into the JAR or put onto the classpath in some other way.

+### Migration from 0.1.9

+From version 0.3.0, Virgil no longer provides `lein-virgil` plugin for Leiningen.
+Instead, you should add `virgil` it as a regular dependency to your project (but preferably only during the development) and call its functions from the REPL.

 ### Supported versions

 Virgil makes sure to support Clojure 1.10+ and JDK 8, 11, 17, 21, 22 (see [CI